Building the Open Analytical Infrastructure to Accelerate Lab-to-Market Commercialization

 Our team brings direct experience across every dimension this effort requires.

-- On software and AI, our backgrounds include MIT CSAIL research commercialized into ML-based wind resource assessment (acquired) and building AI for actuarial modeling at Cyence.
+- On software and AI: our backgrounds include MIT CSAIL research commercialized into ML-based wind resource assessment (acquired) and building AI for actuarial modeling at Cyence.

-- And across industrials, we bring pattern recognition from McKinsey (oil & gas, chemicals, mining, infrastructure), Breakthrough Energy Fellows, and ARPA-E (blue-tech and CDR ecosystem mapping).
+- And across industrials: we bring pattern recognition from McKinsey (oil & gas, chemicals, mining, infrastructure), Breakthrough Energy Fellows, and ARPA-E (blue-tech and CDR ecosystem mapping).

 Join Us

-Funders: We're seeking philanthropic capital to fund the data build-out and tooling development — an investment in public goods that increases the leverage of every downstream dollar spent on climate innovation.
+Funders: We're seeking non-dilutive capital to fund the data build-out and tooling development — an investment in public goods that increases the leverage of every downstream dollar spent on climate innovation.
 If you see the opportunity in building shared analytical infrastructure, we'd love to talk.

 Research institutions and ecosystem enablers: We're looking for pilot partners who will push their teams to adopt TEA and contribute domain expertise for specific verticals.
 If you support early-stage climate teams through accelerators, incubators, or lab-to-market programs, there are concrete ways to work together.